yoosefiyamin/frontend-challenge/README.md

 ### Implementation requirements:

-- App should be optimize for rendering  for large list
+- The app should be optimized for rendering  for a large list

 ### Getting started: